Self-avoiding fluid deformable surfaces: Numerical approach

-We briefly compare our approximation schemes with the software \Repulsor{} from \cite{sassenRepulsiveShells2024} in terms of accuracy of approximation and runtime.
-Firstly note, that such a comparison between a linear triangle approximation and a cubic triangle approximation is inherently imprecise.
-To compare with \Repulsor{}, we created a linear mesh from our cubic mesh by dividing each cubic triangle into $9$ linear triangles, such that the resulting discrete spaces have exactly the same amount of degrees of freedom, located at the same points in space.
+We briefly compare our approximation schemes with the software \Repulsor{} from \cite{sassenRepulsiveShells2024} in terms of accuracy of approximation and runtime, which uses a piecewise linear approximation both for the surface and for its displacement vectors.
+Firstly note, that such a comparison between a linear triangle approximation and a cubic triangle approximation is inherently difficult.
+To accommodate this gap to some extend, we created a linear mesh to be used by \Repulsor{} from our cubic mesh by dividing each cubic triangle into $9$ linear triangles.
+In this manner, we obtain discrete meshes for both approaches, which have exactly the same amount of degrees of freedom, located at the same points in space.
 All computations were done on a mesh with sphere topology and $24\times 2^r$ cubic triangles, where $r$ is the number of global bisection refinements.
 As mentioned, our cluster implementation only reduces the computation of the inner integrals in contrast to \Repulsor{}, which clusters both integrals.
 Both approaches depend on a \textit{separation parameter}, denoted by $\theta$, which controls how eagerly the algorithm clusters.
 In our case, when measuring the accuracy of approximation of $\TP$, we observe close to quadratic convergence, if we scale $\theta \in \mathcal{O}(\meshparam)$, see Fig.~\ref{fig::TPComp}(a), even though we can only expect linear convergence.
 A similar effect can be observed for \Repulsor.
 For the full integration scheme we observed a convergence close to order $3$, as expected by the order of surface representation.
 As expected, our full integration scheme (using order $3$ and $4$ quadrature rules for the outer and inner integral, respectively) is more accurate than both approximations, which perform comparable.
 In Fig.~\ref{fig::TPComp}(b) the computing time and in Fig.~\ref{fig::TPComp}(c) the parallel speedup are shown.
-Due to the good parallelization speedup the full integration scheme is also comparable in runtime.
-Our key observation is, that \Repulsor's superior cluster algorithm only outperforms the parallized full integration scheme for relatively fine meshes, even with relatively strong clustering ($\theta_{\Repulsor} = 10$ in all experiments).
+Due to the good parallelization speedup the full integration scheme also achieves acceptable runtime, at least for coarser shapes.
+Our key observation is, that the parallelized full integration scheme can compete with \Repulsor's superior cluster algorithm for finer meshes than we anticipated.
 As expected however, on a single-core machine \Repulsor{} outperforms the full integration scheme much earlier.
+We remark, that for both our clustering algorithm as well as \Repulsor{} absolute runtime and speedup depend on the discrete surface, while the full integration scheme only depends on the number of triangles and the quadrature scheme used.
+Together with the superior accuracy and the subtleties involved when transferring our cubic mesh to a linear mesh for \Repulsor{} and back, this constant runtime throughout the simulation is the main reason, why we used the full integration scheme for all simulations in the following sections.